 I didn’t understand everything as I was watching, but I’ve always benefitted from hearing others talk about their code and following along with videos.
 I created my own skeleton repository as I watched the video, and when it was done, I went back and started on the lessons I skipped over.
 I was able to apply the smaller parts of the Sinatra module to the “big picture” of building a web application with Sinatra, and when it came to the project, I completed the basic requirements for the project in about eight hours.

-Something I read in the Career Prep course was that it was important to show that your portfolio projects were creating a solution to an existing project.
-While I agree that’s likely important, as engineers, we aren’t often the people creating the solutions– we’re the people who bring those solutions into existence.
-One of the blog posts I’d read about the Sinatra project is that a student said he had the hardest time thinking of what to do for his project.
+Something I read in the Career Prep course was that it was important to show that your portfolio projects were creating a solution to an existing problem.
+While I agree that’s important, as engineers, we aren’t often the people creating the solutions–we’re the people who bring those solutions into existence.

-I read through the project requirements, looked at another student’s project (he’d hosted it on Heroku) and approached my husband, who is a masters student at Indiana University’s HCI/d program, and asked him for some design ideas.
-It just so happened that he had completed a group project where users posted items they were trying to discard so artists could use them for recycled art projects.
+I read through the project requirements, looked at another student’s project, and asked my husband for some design ideas.
+He’s a masters’ student at Indiana University’s Human-Computer Interaction and Design program, and it just so happened that he had completed a group project where users posted items they were trying to discard so artists could use them for recycled art projects.
 The project was titled “Trashare,” a combination of the words “trash” and “treasure.”

 Trashare seemed pretty straightforward: there were users, the users had many posts, and the posts belonged to the users.